seeddisperser/standard-toolkit/packages/design-system/src/documentation/contribution.md

 ## Building Concepts

-In order to effectively build within C2DS, we recommend familiarizing yourself with the essential concepts and architecture upon which it has been built.
+In order to effectively build within the design system, we recommend familiarizing yourself with the essential concepts and architecture upon which it has been built.
 [Core concepts](./concepts.md).

 ### Advanced Customization with Hooks